Hannwilson/Hannwilson/README.md

 After graduation I want to work in the design field while hopefully teaching as an adjunct.

 My life goal is to teach higher education.
 I currently work as a success advisor for the community college in my area.
+They consider me the CANVA queen at work, though I am excited to get back to the Adobe Suites.

 In my spare time I like to game.
+I play everything from Sims-Palia-Dead by Daylight.

 ![desktop!](desktop-image.jpg)
 <!--